Frequently Asked Questions

 What is LoopPay™?

-LoopPay is the world’s first mobile wallet solution that allows consumers to pay with their mobile devices virtually everywhere.
+LoopPay is the world’s first mobile wallet solution that allows consumers to pay with their mobile devices at most places and leave their wallets at home.
 The LoopPay solution consists of two parts: the LoopPay App and a LoopPay device.
-The LoopPay App securely stores all payment cards including credit, debit, loyalty and gift cards.
-With a LoopPay device, consumers can pay with their mobile phones virtually everywhere.
-Currently, we offer two devices: LoopPay Fob and ChargeCase.
+The App manages and securely stores all payment cards including credit, debit, loyalty, and gift cards on the device.
+Currently, we offer four devices: the LoopPay Fob, ChargeCase, Card, and CardCase.

-- Download the free LoopPay app from the App Store or Google Play and order a LoopPay device at LoopPay.com.
+- Download the free LoopPay app from the App Store or Google Play and order a LoopPay device from www.looppay.com/products.

-- Set up your LoopPay account and load all your payment cards including credit, debit, gift, and loyalty cards using the LoopPay Fob connected to your phone.
+- Connect your LoopPay device, if you have one, to your phone and load all your payment cards including credit, debit, gift, rewards, and loyalty cards.

 What operating systems does LoopPay support?